-Old-age pension: Age 63 with 15 years of service (men) or age 59 and 6 months with 15 years of service (women).
-(The retirement age for women is to be raised gradually by 6 months each year until it reaches age 63 in 2013).
+Old-age pension: Age 63 with at least 15 years of service (men) or age 60 and 6 months with at least 15 years of service (women).
+(The retirement age for women is being raised gradually by 6 months each year until it reaches age 63 in 2013).

-Retirement is possible up to 5 years before the normal retirement age with 15 years of service if the insured worked under dangerous or hazardous conditions.
+Retirement is possible up to 5 years before the normal retirement age with at least 15 years of service if the insured worked under dangerous or hazardous conditions.

-Early pension: Retirement is possible up to 3 years before the normal retirement age with 15 years of service (men or women).
+Early pension: Retirement is possible up to 3 years before the normal retirement age with at least 15 years of service (men and women).